run-ai/docs/docs/Administrator/integration/jupyterhub.md

 ## Overview

 A [Jupyter Notebook](https://jupyter.org){target=_blank} is an open-source web application that allows you to create and share documents that contain live code.
 Uses include data cleaning and transformation, numerical simulation, statistical modeling, data visualization, machine learning, and much more.
 Jupyter Notebooks are popular with Researchers as a way to code and run deep-learning code.
-A Jupyter Notebook __runs inside the user container__
+A Jupyter Notebook __runs inside the user container__.
+For more information, see [Using a Jupyter Notebook within a Run:AI Job](../../Researcher/tools/dev-jupyter.md).

 [JupyterHub](https://jupyter.org/hub){target=_blank} is a __separate service__ that makes it possible to serve pre-configured data science environments.

 This document explains how to set up JupyterHub to integrate with Run:AI such that Notebooks spawned via JuptyerHub will use resources scheduled by Run:AI.

-If you wish to connect to a __local__ Jupyter Notebook inside a container, see [Using a Jupyter Notebook within a Run:AI Job](../../Researcher/tools/dev-jupyter.md)

 ## Installing JupyterHub